RUSSIA: Criminal investigations of 69 Jehovah's Witnesses

 Forum 18 wrote to the Kamchatka Region Investigative Committee before the start of the Kamchatka working day on 4 September, asking why it deemed armed force to be necessary, why the Jehovah's Witnesses were considered dangerous, and why Konstantin Bazhenov needed to be held in pre-trial detention.
 No reply has been received.

-FSB personnel and police raided four homes in the Far Eastern city of Khabarovsk on 2 August.
-They took some occupants to a police station and others to the FSB's offices for questioning and fingerprinting, then released most of them, according to the jw-russia.org news website.
+FSB security service personnel and police raided four homes in the Far Eastern city of Khabarovsk on 2 August.
+They took some occupants to a police station and others to the FSB's offices for questioning and fingerprinting, then released most of them, according to Jehovah's Witnesses.

 On 3 August, investigators had Valery Vasilyevich Moskalenko (born 1967) placed in pre-trial detention; he has been charged under Criminal Code Article 282.2, Part 2.
 During the five-hour search of his home, his 83-year-old mother, who has heart problems, was taken ill and had to be called an ambulance, Jehovah's Witnesses claimed.